zaryab02-eng/Projects/projects/Gym-Z/README.md

 - Create custom membership plans (7/15/30/45/90/180/365 days, or anything else) with their own fees
 - Add members with duplicate detection by phone number (prevents double entries, surfaces history + a one-tap **Renew Membership** action instead)
 - See a dashboard prioritizing who needs attention first: expired, expiring today, tomorrow, within 3 days, within 7 days
-- Track a **Membership Streak** — a count of continuous, on-time renewals (not attendance).
-Starts at 0 on join and only appears after the first renewal; resets if a membership stays expired past a configurable grace period (default 30 days)
+- Track a **Loyalty Streak** — the member's total continuous, paid membership duration in days (not attendance).
+Shows "New Member" until 30 continuous days are completed; displays in days up to 1 year, then switches to "X Years Y Months".
+Resets completely if a member doesn't renew within the gym's configurable grace period (default 30 days, set under Renewal Settings)
+- **Renew Membership** now branches on whether the current membership is expired or still active: expired memberships always restart today; active memberships offer **Extend Current Membership** (queues the new plan to begin the moment the current one ends — no days lost) or **Start Immediately** (ends current coverage today, discards remaining days).
+Advance-scheduled memberships from Extend auto-activate app-wide (Dashboard, Members list, Member Profile) the moment their start date arrives — no manual step needed
 - Dashboard stat cards (Total, Active, Expiring Soon, Expired, Blacklisted) are tappable — each navigates straight to a pre-filtered Members or Blacklist view
 - Maintain a permanent, append-only member profile: personal info, current membership, full renewal history, lifetime amount paid, blacklist history
 - Blacklist/un-blacklist members while retaining their full history